TaylorBrysonRouse/TaylorBrysonRouse/README.md

-- 👋 Hi, I’m @TaylorBrysonRouse
+- Hi, I’m @TaylorBrysonRouse
-- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning C++, C#, .NET, Javascipt, HTML, and CSS
+- Drive Axle Team Engineer
+- Computer Information Systems major at Southern Wesleyan University

+“Life is like riding a bicycle.
+To keep your balance, you must keep moving” -Albert Einstein

 <!---